ELEVATE-Project/documents/src/docusaurus/docs/setting-up-a-mentored-session.md

 ## Managing Your Sessions

-1. To edit the session timings or details, tap the session tile and tap **Edit**.
-Change the session details or timings and tap **Publish**.
+1. To edit the session details, tap the session tile to view the Session Details page and tap **Edit**.
+Change the session details and tap **Publish**.

     > :::note
-    > You can edit a session after the scheduled time.
+    > You can edit the session after the scheduled time.

     ![edit or delete session](media/edit-session.PNG)